 1. OpenPhone: The top eVoice alternative

 OpenPhone is a cloud-based phone system made to help businesses easily call and text from anywhere.
-Using OpenPhone, you can access unlimited calls and texts (MMS and SMS) in the US and Canada — all on your favorite devices.
+Using OpenPhone, you can access free calls and texts (MMS and SMS) in the US and Canada — all on your favorite devices.
 We’re a true VoIP provider, which means you don’t need a preexisting phone service to route calls.
 All you need is WiFi to use OpenPhone from your computer, smartphone, or tablet.